kenatiod/MUT/Understanding Machine Understanding.md

 ### References for Appendix A6

+Access Now, Amnesty International, & Human Rights Watch.
+(2018).
+The Toronto Declaration: Protecting the Rights to Equality and Non-Discrimination in Machine Learning Systems.

+ACM.
+(2018).
+ACM Code of Ethics and Professional Conduct.

+AI Now Institute.
+(2018).
+AI Now Report 2018.
+New York University.

+Brundage, M., et al. (2020).
+Toward trustworthy AI development: Mechanisms for supporting verifiable claims. arXiv preprint arXiv:2004.07213.

+Calo, R. (2017).
+Artificial intelligence policy: A primer and roadmap.
+UC Davis Law Review, 51, 399.

+Crawford, K., (2021) Time to regulate AI that interprets human emotions.
+Nature, 592(7853): p.
+167-167.

+Diakopoulos, N. (2020).
+Transparency.
+In M. D. Dubber, F. Pasquale, & S. Das (Eds.), The Oxford Handbook of Ethics of AI (pp. 197-213).
+Oxford University Press.

+Fjeld, J., et al. (2020).
+Principled artificial intelligence: Mapping consensus in ethical and rights-based approaches to principles for AI.
+Berkman Klein Center Research Publication, (2020-1).

  Floridi, L., & Cowls, J. (2019).
 A unified framework of five principles for AI in society.
 Harvard Data Science Review, 1(1).[

+IEEE.
+(2019).
+Ethically Aligned Design: A Vision for Prioritizing Human Well-being with Autonomous and Intelligent Systems.
+IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems.

 Jobin, A., Ienca, M., & Vayena, E. (2019).
 The global landscape of AI ethics guidelines.
 Nature Machine Intelligence, 1(9), 389-399.

+Howe, W., and Yampolskiy, R., (2021) Impossibility of unambiguous communication as a source of failure in AI systems.
+AISafety@IJCAI.

 OECD.
 (2019).
 Recommendation of the Council on Artificial Intelligence.
 OECD/LEGAL/0449

- Brundage, M., et al. (2020).
-Toward trustworthy AI development: Mechanisms for supporting verifiable claims. arXiv preprint arXiv:2004.07213.
+OECD.
+(2020).
+OECD Network of Experts on AI (ONE AI).

+Partnership on AI.
+(2021).
+Human Rights Framework for AI Accountability.

 Shneiderman, B. (2020).
 Bridging the gap between ethics and practice: Guidelines for reliable, safe, and trustworthy human-centered AI systems.
 ACM Transactions on Interactive Intelligent Systems (TiiS), 10(4), 1-31.

- IEEE.
-(2019).
-Ethically Aligned Design: A Vision for Prioritizing Human Well-being with Autonomous and Intelligent Systems.
-IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems.

- OECD.
-(2019).
-Recommendation of the Council on Artificial Intelligence.
-OECD/LEGAL/0449.

- Diakopoulos, N. (2020).
-Transparency.
-In M. D. Dubber, F. Pasquale, & S. Das (Eds.), The Oxford Handbook of Ethics of AI (pp. 197-213).
-Oxford University Press.[](https://www.unesco.org/en/artificial-intelligence/recommendation-ethics)
+Tzachor, A., et al., (2020).
+Artificial intelligence in a crisis needs ethics with urgency.
+Nature Machine Intelligence, 2(7): P. 365-366.

+United Nations.
+(2011).
+Guiding Principles on Business and Human Rights: Implementing the United Nations "Protect, Respect and Remedy" Framework.

 Wachter, S., Mittelstadt, B., & Russell, C. (2020).
 Why fairness cannot be automated: Bridging the gap between EU non-discrimination law and AI.
 Computer Law & Security Review, 41, 105567.

- AI Now Institute.
-(2018).
-AI Now Report 2018.
-New York University.

- Partnership on AI.
-(2021).
-Human Rights Framework for AI Accountability.

- Fjeld, J., et al. (2020).
-Principled artificial intelligence: Mapping consensus in ethical and rights-based approaches to principles for AI.
-Berkman Klein Center Research Publication, (2020-1).
+Wallach, W., & Marchant, G. E. (2019).
+Toward the agile and comprehensive international governance of AI and robotics.
+Proceedings of the IEEE, 107(3), 505-508.

+Yampolskiy, R., On controllability of artificial intelligence.
+IJCAI-21 Workshop on Artificial Intelligence Safety (AI Safety 2021).

 Yeung, K., Howes, A., & Pogrebna, G. (2020).
 AI governance by human rights-centred design, deliberation and oversight: An end to ethics washing.
 In M. Dubber, F. Pasquale, & S. Das (Eds.), The Oxford Handbook of Ethics of AI.
 Oxford University Press.

- United Nations.
-(2011).
-Guiding Principles on Business and Human Rights: Implementing the United Nations "Protect, Respect and Remedy" Framework.

- Access Now, Amnesty International, & Human Rights Watch.
-(2018).
-The Toronto Declaration: Protecting the Rights to Equality and Non-Discrimination in Machine Learning Systems.

- Wallach, W., & Marchant, G. E. (2019).
-Toward the agile and comprehensive international governance of AI and robotics.
-Proceedings of the IEEE, 107(3), 505-508.

- Calo, R. (2017).
-Artificial intelligence policy: A primer and roadmap.
-UC Davis Law Review, 51, 399.

- IEEE.
-(2019).
-Ethically Aligned Design: A Vision for Prioritizing Human Well-being with Autonomous and Intelligent Systems.
-IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems.

- ACM.
-(2018).
-ACM Code of Ethics and Professional Conduct.

- OECD.
-(2020).
-OECD Network of Experts on AI (ONE AI).

 ## Appendix A7 -- Fostering Effective Human-AI Teaming